 Elliott is a tiny city located in the state of Iowa.
 With a population of 331 people and just one neighborhood, Elliott is the 415th largest community in Iowa.
-Much of the housing stock in Elliott was built prior to World War II, making it one of the older and more historic cities in the country.
+Elliott has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Elliott has more people living here who work in computers and math than 95% of the places in the US.